iGitScor/igitscor.github.io/_posts/2016-06-08-how-to-migrate-front-technologies.md

 translator.translate(I18N.french);
 {% endhighlight %}

 With *webpack-loader*, the migration is easier to do.
-In fact I used less-loader and sass-loader to combine old and new components.
+In fact, I used less-loader and sass-loader to combine old and new components.
 At the end of the migration, I removed useless loaders.

 After style migration, the javascript logic was all integrated in the webpack flow, step by step (or component by component).
-Plus the fact that the webpack tests code quality, I also fixed some code styling and not optmized code.
+Plus the fact that the webpack tests code quality, I also fixed some code styling and not optimized code.

 ## Functional tests

-Another big change was to migrate from *Selenium static tests* to automated tests (with Nightwatch.js)
+Another big change was to migrate from *Selenium static tests* to an automated test process (with Nightwatch.js)

 I used a node module to convert static Selenium test case to javascript test case.
 I adapted them to load common configuration and not repeat behavior.